 have been completed.
 In 2007 the pontoon at Sendelingsdrift was refurbished and immigration offices and staff housing were built on both sides of the Orange River.

 Joint activities between the Namibian and South African components of the park got under way in 2010, including joint patrols by park managers and the introduction of a border permit that allows officials from both countries to easily cross the border while on official duty within the boundaries of the park.
 With cross-border operations well in hand and successful, the attention turned to increasing visitor numbers to the TFCA.
 This was done by developing unique cross-border products, which led to the launch of what was to become the annual Desert Knights Mountain Bike Tour.

-In April 2011 the /Ai/Ais-Richtersveld Joint Management Board (JMB) approved the Transfrontier Park’s integrated development plan and joint operations strategy.
-The latter outlines joint activities at an operational level that include joint patrols for monitoring and law enforcement, management of joint assets like the pontoon at Sendelingsdrift, joint research and the identification and implementation of cross-border tourism products.
+In April 2011, the /Ai/Ais-Richtersveld joint management board approved the park’s integrated development plan and joint operations strategy.
+The latter outlines joint activities at an operational level, such as joint patrols for monitoring and law enforcement, managing joint assets like the pontoon at Sendelingsdrift, joint research and the identification and implementation of cross-border tourism products.

 The park’s management committee, comprising park managers supported by an intersectoral management and development task group, was also established.
 This committee has since successfully jointly managed daily operations and is using joint management board meetings as strategic work sessions for decision making at policy level.

 In an important event for visitors, the upgrade and extension of the Fish River Bridge was completed in 2012 and has since proven its worth during floods.
 The joint training of staff was also started and, owing to its success, was expanded in 2013 and in 2014 .